 Greys work in most rooms, and suggest a feeling of comfort and order.
 Browns also tend to work in most main rooms as they provide feelings of comfort and sophistication.

-Aside from the colours used in decorating though, we may compliment shades with other colours through careful use of furnishings and accoutrements.
+Aside from the colours used in decorating though, you may compliment shades with other colours through careful use of furnishings and accoutrements.
 It is wise to ensure that these are carefully selected and compliment the colour of the room itself, without matching too closely, or clashing too vividly, which can spoil the effect you’re going for.

-And never discount the value of lighting when it comes to setting that perfect mood.
 Carefully selected lighting may not just draw the eye to specific areas of the room, but can provide nuance and contrast without the need for more furniture.

 How to make the most of your property value tips

 As stated previously, the art of increasing your property’s value is the art of creating a place that people fall instantly in love with.
 Through these six simple methods, that needn’t cost the earth, you can take any property from drab and unappealing, to attractive and valuable.
 Instantly supercharge your plans for sale or rent by creating a sense of wonder in your potential buyer or renter.